dimo414/parameterized_test/README.md

 }
 ```

-This example accepts multiple parameters:
+Tests can also specify multiple parameters:

 ```rust
 use parameterized_test::create;